-For the purpose of this, the Working Group agreed the items highlighted in yellow below are deemed as incentives/penalties:

-The complete version of this table is contained within Schedule 15 of DCUSA and may be subject to change in the future.
+This table is contained within Schedule 15 of DCUSA and may be subject to change in the future.

 The Working Group agreed that it would be beneficial to obtain views from industry as to their views on what is classed as an incentive in Table 1001 via a consultation question.